VSchool/WOL-Planner/README.md

     7. Delete `.firebaserc` and `firebase.json` files in the root of this directory if you have them.
     8. Run `firebase login` and then `firebase init`.
 While initting your project, select use an existing project and select your project, use the default files and do not overwrite them, when asked to install dependencies select yes, when asked if you want to use your public directory type in `dist/apps/frontend`, type yes for a single-page app, and finally type no for automatic builds and deploys.
     9. In firebase navigate from 'Build -> Storage', then click on the 'Rules' tab.
 Change the `write: if false` to `write: if true` (you may have to click 'Get Started' on this and also on Firestore Database, Realtime Database, Hosting, and Functions).
-    10. Once your app is initialized, run `npm run build` and then `firebase deploy --only hosting`.
-If all was done correctly then you should be able to navigate to the URL provided and see our default app.
+    10. In your `firebase.json` file inside the `hosting` key, add `{"source": "/api/**","function": "apiv1"}` to the `rewrites` section.
     11. In order to host your backend in firebase functions, you must upgrade your firebase project to the 'Blaze' plan.
 This will include adding a debit/credit card but you will only pay if your app reaches a certain number of API requests.
-    12. After your app is upgraded, we must edit `firebase.json`.
+    12. After your app is upgraded, we must edit `firebase.json` again.
 In the 'functions' key, change the 'source' key to `dist/apps/server-firebase`, this is just changing it from the default to our build folder.
+Also add `"runtime": "nodejs18"` to that 'functions' object.
+Finally switch out `ignore` key for `"predeploy": []`.
-    13. Finally, we must edit one of the 'scripts' in `package.json`.
-Inside the script, `deploy:firebase:api:dev`, change 'nxfirebasetemplate' to your project ID and then run `npm run deploy:firebase:api:dev`.
-This will deploy your backend to firebase functions.
+    13. Once your app is initialized, run `npm run build` and then `firebase deploy`.
+If all was done correctly then you should be able to navigate to the URL provided and see our default app.

-3. Googl Login
+3. Google Login
    1. Use this article to help with your apps Google login, https://blog.logrocket.com/guide-adding-google-login-react-app/.
    2. Make sure when adding trusted sites to use your google app, that you include localhost and your hosted site urls.
    3. We already included the code in this template, you only have to change the clientId of the GoogleOAuthProvider in 'main.tsx' of the frontend folder.